terefang/odd6rpg/core/300-combat.md

 * Extreme – This range is further away than long range and the difficulty to hit the target is considered heroic.
 This level of range is usually used for spells or other special abilities that can hit a target at far distances.

+## Touch Attacks

+In certain situations, the primary concern is whether an opponent makes physical contact with your character, such as when attempting to grapple or inflict harm with a torch.
+Grapple attacks, which are focused on immobilizing rather than causing damage to your character, do not permit the use of your character’s Passive Defense rating for the Defense roll.
+Similarly, when confronted by an adversary wielding a potentially dangerous weapon like a torch, you can only rely on your character’s Active Defense rating for the Defense roll.

+In touch attacks, factors such as your character’s size, cover, and any existing penalties still affect the Defense roll.
+Normally, armor does not come into play unless your character faces an attack from a hazardous weapon or when skin-to-skin contact is crucial.

+*Touch attacks typically do not inflict damage on their own.
+Instead, the potential damage is often compared to one of your character’s Attributes to determine another effect, as is the case with grapple attacks.
+Touch attacks that do result in damage, such as being attacked with a burning torch, cause a specified amount of damage upon success.
+Any extra success levels achieved in the touch attack do not increase the inflicted damage.*

+## Ranged Touch Attack

+A ranged touch attack is an action that symbolically targets a distant opponent and is resolved similarly to a standard touch attack but from a distance
+(eg. adding range penaties).

+## Area of Effect Attacks

+Certain attacks, like explosions, have the potential to harm everything within a specific radius.
+Due to their widespread nature, dodging such attacks effectively is impractical.
+Characters caught within the radius of an area effect attack can only rely on their Passive Defense rating for their Defense roll.
+Creature size and any existing wound penalties do not influence the defense against area of effect attacks.
+However, any cover your character has or armor they are wearing will provide some level of protection.

+Area of effect attacks involving substances like fire, acid, or other caustic materials bypass your character’s Active Defense and Passive Defense.
+The only factors affecting your Defense roll are armor and cover.

+*Although area of effect attacks are highly potent, they only use the weapon’s damage rating for the attack roll.
+Your opponent's Skill rating is not a consideration, except when it involves positioning or throwing a weapon into a specific location.
+Typically, this doesn't require a roll on their part unless precision is crucial.*

 ## Defending

 When a character is attempting to defend against an attack, they can choose to use an active dice pool instead of relying on passive attributes such as Defense.
 This means that the character can use a skill roll to defend, such as using their Agility and Brawling skill to dodge an attack, or their Physique and Athletics skill to block it.